 Sherwin Williams Alpaca: LRV, Undertones and a Little More

-When it comes to neutrals, it’s not just about picking the colour you want, but the UNDERTONES you want – especially when it comes to a colour like Sherwin Williams Alpaca.
+When it comes to neutrals, it’s not just about picking the color you want, but the UNDERTONES you want – especially when it comes to a color like Sherwin Williams Alpaca.
 Why?
-Because it has a bit more going on than the average warm gray or taupe paint colour.
+Because it has a bit more going on than the average warm gray or taupe paint color.

-What type of paint colour is Sherwin Williams Alpaca?
+What type of paint color is Sherwin Williams Alpaca?
 Is it greige, warm gray or taupe?

-Alpaca is an interesting one – a real colour NINJA.
-It’s WARMER than a traditional warm gray, making it more of ta taupe, but also has a bit more undertone than you’ll find in some of the most popular taupe or greige paint colours (ie: Sherwin Williams Agreeable Gray).
+Alpaca is an interesting one – a real color NINJA.
+It’s WARMER than a traditional warm gray, making it more of ta taupe, but also has a bit more undertone than you’ll find in some of the most popular taupe or greige paint colors (ie: Sherwin Williams Agreeable Gray).
 Generally speaking, I refer to Alpaca as a taupe with strong undertones.

 What’s its LRV?

 Not sure what LRV is?
 It could save you paint lovin’ life – read all about it HERE.